St. Lawrence Market

 More about St. Lawrence Market

 As one of the largest of its kind in the southern Ontario region, St. Lawrence Market is beloved by visitors and locals alike.
 As you taste the food from some of Toronto’s best eateries, you’ll notice locals hitting up their favourite bakers for their weekly loaf of sourdough and tourists buying artful souvenirs from the merchant vendors.
-The market boasts 100+ vendors, spread out over two beautifully decorated floors with three buildings in total to accommodate all of the market’s events and services.
+The market boasts over 100 vendors, spread out over two beautifully decorated floors with three buildings in total to accommodate all the events and services.
 When the large North Market transforms into a farmer’s market on Saturdays and an antiques market on Sundays, shoppers flock from all over the region for locally grown organics and unique treasures.
 The Market Gallery, located on the second floor of South Market on the Esplanade, is the home to the city’s cultural services department, which showcases local artwork in this beautiful exhibition space.
 At St. Lawrence Hall, which hosts several shops and cafes on the ground floor, special events come to life in the vast Great Hall, available for rental.

 The Market Kitchen is open for learning experiences at Monogram, the state-of-the-art teaching kitchen located inside the market.
 The Make and Take classes are traditional cooking classes, where patrons learn a recipe and take home what they’ve made.
 Learn to cook anything from pies to dumplings so you can recreate the restaurant feel at home.
 There are also dinner party classes, training the home entertainer how to make complementary starters and meals — and of course offering a sit-down experience of the delicious three course meal, wine and cheese you’ve prepared during your class.

 St. Lawrence Market is fully accessible with an elevator, giving universal access to all parts of the building.